yezhuoyang/ScaLERQEC/README.md

-# ScaLER
+# ScaLERQEC

-ScaLER is a scalable framework for estimating logical error rates (LER) of quantum error-correcting (QEC) circuits.
+ScaLERQEC is a scalable framework for estimating logical error rates (LER) of quantum error-correcting (QEC) circuits at scale.
 It combines optimized C++ backends (QEPG) with high-level Python interfaces for QEC experimentation, benchmarking, symbolic analysis, and Monte-Carlo fault injection.
 ScaLER is compatible with STIM, but use completely different approach to test logical error rate.